CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Methodology

 We first give an overview of \model and then describe each of its modules in more detail. \textbf{Model Overview:} \model tackles the challenges related to jointly modeling useful information and uncertainty from multiple data-sources.
 It jointly models the predictive uncertainty by integrating information and uncertainty for each view.
 It dynamically considers the importance of each view based on input sequence to leverage the more important views and learn the output distribution.
 We use the functional neural process (FNP) \cite{louizos2019functional} framework to learn a non-parametric latent embedding distribution for each view which enables a flexible method to model complex distribution by leveraging latent similarity with past training data-points from each data view.
 In contrast to related approaches that use FNP for univariate sequences \cite{kamarthi2021doubt}, \model solves a more general and harder problem of leveraging stochastic uncertainty from multi-source, multi-modal data and tackles the challenge of jointly modeling and integrating stochastic representations from each view.

-At a high level, \model accomplishes our goals by performing the following steps in an end-to-end manner: A) learn latent representations for each view using \textit{Multi-view Latent Probabilistic Encoders} to capture information and uncertainty from each data source, B) leverage stochastic similarity between data-points in latent space to learn relations between time-series for each view via \textit{View Specific Correlation Graph} and leverage these relations to derive a view-aware embedding distribution, C) combine latent embedding distributions from multiple views using learned importance of each view based on input sequence via \textit{Context-sensitive Dynamic View Selection Module} to derive the output distribution.
+At a high level, \model accomplishes our goals by performing the following steps in an end-to-end manner: A) learn latent representations for each view using \textit{Multi-view Latent Probabilistic Encoders} to capture information and uncertainty from each data source, B) leverage stochastic similarity between data-points in latent space to learn relations between time-series for each view via \textit{View Specific Correlation Graph} and leverage these relations to derive a view-aware embedding distribution, C) integrate information and uncertainty captured by latent embedding distributions from multiple views using learned importance of each view based on input sequence via \textit{Context-sensitive Dynamic View Selection Module} to derive the output distribution.
 Figure \ref{fig:pipeline} shows the full pipeline.

 For each view $j$, the set of data-points on which we learn the stochastic similarity w.r.t input point is a subset of the training set $\mathcal{X}^{(j)}$ of the view $j$ that comprehensively represents the entire training data.
 This set is called the \emph{reference set}, denoted by $\mathcal{R}^{(j)}$.
 For example, for a view that represents sequence data from the past, we consider each of the complete time-series sequences $X[1:t]_i^{(j)}$ from past training data as a single data-point in the reference set.
 Similarly consider views that represent static time-specific data such as months.
 Each training point for a given month contains the same static features.
 Therefore, the reference set contains a datapoint for each unique month.
 Note that, during inference, we retain these reference sets and use them to derive the output distribution.